-When hiring for certain positions, it’s crucial that you ensure job applicants are well-versed in the qualifications for the role.
+When hiring for certain positions, you must ensure job applicants are well-versed in the qualifications for the role.
 For bookkeepers, accountants, and any finance position, among others, Excel skills are vital.
-Testing a job applicant’s ability to use formulas, VLookup, IF statements, and more will help you hire the right person for the job.

 Free Excel Test Directions